pocl/pocl/doc/sphinx/source/notes_6_1.rst

   standardized set of built-in kernels with well-defined semantics that can be configured during creation of the OpenCL program.
-Currently the following DBKs are implemented: GEMM, matrix multiplication, and JPEG en-/de-code.
-The Extension documentation draft can be found on
+Currently the following DBKs are implemented: GEMM, matrix multiplication, JPEG en-/de-code, and ONNX runtime inference.
+The Extension documentation draft can be found on `github <https://github.com/KhronosGroup/OpenCL-Docs/pull/1007>`_.
-  `github <https://github.com/KhronosGroup/OpenCL-Docs/pull/1007>`_.
+  Please note that these DBKs are still a proof-of-concept and are subject to change without notice.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Work-group vectorization improvements